tnolle/deepalign/README.md

 7. Now you can start the notebook server by `jupyter notebook notebooks`.

 Note: To use the graph plotting methods, you will have to install Graphviz.

-## Jupyter Notebooks
-Check the `notebooks` directory for example Jupyter Notebooks.

 ## References
 1. [Nolle, T., Seeliger, A., Mühlhäuser, M.: Unsupervised anomaly detection in noisy business process event logs using